wolfgangasdf/iqp-book/ad-perturbation-theory.md

 =1
 $$(ad-pt-7b)

-The first term is equal to one and after dividing by $\lambda$ we obtain
+The first term is equal to $1$ and after dividing by $\lambda$ we obtain

 $$
 \langle \psi_n^{(0)}|\psi_n^{(1)}\rangle+
 \langle \psi_n^{(1)}|\psi_n^{(0)}\rangle=0
 $$(ad-pt-7c)

 We can assume that the terms are real since in time-independent quantum mechanics the global phase can be set to 1, therefore this equation means that the zeroth and first order eigenstates are orthogonal: $\langle \psi_n^{(0)}|\psi_n^{(1)}\rangle=0$.
-Note that this is an unusual way of using normalization and you might say this leads to errors - this is true, but we are also only calculating approximate solutions!
+Note that this is an unusual way of using normalization and you might say this leads to errors - you are correct, but we are only want to obtain approximate solutions!
+In the end, success determines if a method is useful or not.

 ## First-order eigenstates